aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started.rst

 This guide explains how you can prepare your environment and test out the default pipeline using either TensorFlow or Pytorch.

+It is highly recommended to create a new conda environment as instructed below.
+Installing PeekingDuck dependencies into existing conda environments may cause unexpected behaviours.

 Install PeekingDuck Training Pipeline
 -------------------------------------